OGRECave/ogre/Docs/src/particle-scripts.md

 The colour at stage 2.<br>     format: colour2 &lt;r&gt; &lt;g&gt; &lt;b&gt; \[&lt;a&gt;\]<br> example: colour2 0 0 1 1<br> default: 0.5 0.5 0.5 0.0<br>

-</dd> <dt>\[...\]</dt> </dl>
+</dd> </dl>

-The number of stages is variable.
+@note The number of stages is variable.
 The maximal number of stages is 6; where time5 and colour5 are the last possible parameters.

 To create a colour interpolation affector, include a section like this within your particle system script:

 ```cpp
 affector ColourInterpolator